awgeo/autobuildicdb/README.md

 # autobuildicdb
-Download and reformat well data from the NPD, then auto-populate an IC well database.
+Download and reformat well data from the NPD, then auto-populate (write directly to) an IC well database.

 <b>Introduction</b>